themitosan/grpp/README.md

 npm i && npm run bi
 ```

-...This will install all required packages, compile the project and install GRPP system-wide.
+This will install all required packages, compile the project and install GRPP system-wide.

 <a id="how-to-build"></a>
 ## How to build